spepler/shell-extras/_episodes/05b-loop.md

 Similar to wildcards and tab completion, using loops also reduces the amount of typing required (and hence reduces the number of typing mistakes).

-Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
+Suppose we have several hundred genome data files with names like `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
 For this example, we'll use the `exercise-data/creatures` directory which only has three example files,